 - Feel the pressure discharging in your lower back and focus your weight on your wrists and hands.

-- You are currently in the Cobra Pose, Breathe out.
+- You are currently in the Cobra Pose, Breath out.
 (Remember one thing in cobra pose your navel area is touched to the floor but in this pose raise your navel area)

 - Again take a deep breath; gradually raise your thighs off the floor.
 Now your body will be supported on your hands and on the tips of toes.
 To help in your posture, roll your thighs inwards so that the weight on the calves is facilitated.